aslamovyura/tempDSP/Specification on testingConfigPy.xml.md

 ### <a name="taskGroupsExample1">Example 1. taskGroups: re-specifiying attributes' values </a>

-Assume we have the following simplified\* snippet (\* - some required elements/attributes are ommited):
+Assume we have the following simplified\* snippet (\* - here and further in examples some required elements/attributes are ommited for simplicity):
 ```
 <taskGroups>
 	<outerTask>